Skip to content

 Step 4: Take what you’ve found and shop where you love.

-Browse the selections, and put every item you find through your “modesty filter.”
+Browse the selections and put every item you find through your “modesty filter.”
 Is this top long enough to cover my midsection?
 Would these pants attract the wrong kind of attention?
 Is the cut of this dress going to draw too much attention to my backside?

-Here’s the thing: Maybe you love shopping at Old Navy, but Old Navy is unlikely to come up in a search for modest clothing.
+Here’s the thing: Maybe you love shopping at Old Navy but Old Navy is unlikely to come up in a search for modest clothing.
 That does not mean that everything in the store is immodest.
 You need to train your eyes to pick out the stylishly modest pieces and leave the rest on the shelf.

-And if you find yourself at your favorite store, and suddenly realize nothing they sell could ever be considered modest, it’s time to find another store.
+And if you find yourself at your favorite store and suddenly realize nothing they sell could ever be considered modest, it’s time to find another store.

 While you’re at the store, remember your fashion role model and consider whether anything you see would be something she might wear.
 You’re not trying to look like a stunt double of her.
-The idea of having a fashion role model is to give you a vision of modest style that focuses on what you can wear, instead of what you cannot.
+The idea of having a fashion role model is to give you a vision of modest fashion that focuses on what you can wear, instead of what you cannot.

 Step 5: Try it on for style.

 Now that you’ve taken stock of what’s available and found a few things you like, try them on.
 Create your own style.
 Dressing modestly doesn’t mean we’re all wearing floor-length missionary dresses with no shape.
 If you’ve done the suggested research, you’ve already seen that a stylish, modest wardrobe embraces clothing that better compliments your figure.
+And complimentary cuts actually draw less attention to the body and more attention to the respectability of the woman.

 A FEW SPECIFICS